Skip to main content

 A practical checklist for comparing system size, production estimates, ownership terms, financing, equipment, and warranties.

-Last reviewed: May 25, 2026
+Last reviewed: May 30, 2026

-Compare assumptions, not just monthly payment
+Compare assumptions before comparing monthly payment

 Verification note